American-Tahiti/med-guide-record/README.md

 # med-guide-record
-**Med Guide Record (2.0) is new app that acts as a search engine for locating Optum Specialty Pharmacy medications and instructions for call handling
+**Med Guide Record (2.0) is new app that acts as a search engine for locating Optum Specialty Pharmacy medications and instructions for call handling.
-This app serves as the capstone project for the Front End Web Development 2: JavaScript course.**
+This app serves as the capstone project for the Code Louisville Front End Web Development 2: JavaScript course.**

 ##BACKGROUND